acharjee0712/AcceptScriptChanges/README-AcceptCustomer.md

 Accept Customer is a fully hosted payment information that allows the creation of customer profile, payment profile and shipping profile with hosted functionality.

-The functionality for Accept.js is written in pure JavaScript and pages are designed using Bootstrap classes.
+The functionality for Accept Customer is written in pure JavaScript and pages are designed using Bootstrap classes.

 ## Accessing Accept Customer Page